davidrhoden/davidrhoden-basic-netlify/timeline/moved-to-chattanooga-sep-15-1972.md

 ---
 title: We lived at 103 Asbury Drive in Chattanooga, Tennessee.
 date: 1972-09-15T12:00:00.000Z
-summary: Guessing a date based on the fact that I started school a little after the start of the year.
 excerpt: Guessing a date based on the fact that I started school a little after the start of the year.
 category: timeline
 image: /static/img/timeline/asbury-drive-front.jpg